bitfactory-software/anyxx/index.md

 ### runtime versus compiletime

-In the general case, the "hot" runtime path an the bottleneck are easy diagnosed with profilers, once it gets a problem.
+In the general case, the "hot" runtime path and the bottleneck are easy diagnosed with profilers.
 When the problem is spottet, the soultion is - so our expirience - not so far away.
 In contrary, when build time has grown to a problem, there is seldom an easy way out.
-While a software system grows lager, keeping the edit-compile-run loop short, needs constan smart decisssions.
+While a software system grows lager, keeping the edit-compile-run loop short, needs constant smart decisssions.
-The fundamental design principals here are loose-coupling and information hiding.
+The fundamental design principals here are **loose-coupling** and **information hiding**.

 ### From "OO style" to "type erasure" runtime dispatch to "type tunneling"